 Introduction

-The Hyundai IONIQ 9 is big—really big.
+The Hyundai IONIQ 9 is big - really big!
 This seven-seater SUV is Hyundai’s largest vehicle to date, at over 5.0-metres long, and is clearly designed with space and practicality in mind.
 We’ve already had one very large car from Hyundai Motor Group—the current World Car of the Year, the Kia EV9.
 We love this car at Electrifying.com, and we’re expecting big things from its Hyundai sibling.
 The IONIQ 9 is the kind of car that will feel right at home on wide American highways but is still engineered to fit on British roads.
 It slots in at the top of Hyundai’s IONIQ electric lineup, going up against the likes of the Kia EV9, the Volvo EX90, BMW iX and the (slightly smaller, slightly less plush) Peugeot E-5008.

 It’s a spacious, all-electric family SUV aimed at those who need serious practicality without sacrificing modern tech and design.
-So, how does it stack up?

 The IONIQ 9 takes its design cues from Hyundai’s SEVEN concept, though it’s been toned down for practicality.
 I spoke to Hyundai’s head of design, SsangYup Lee, about the SEVEN concept when it launched, and he told me it was a ‘serious concept,’ meaning the production car would look similar.
 And he’s been true to his word.